Van Nuys Airport: History

 Van Nuys Airport opened on December 17, 1928, the 25th anniversary of the Wright Brothers' first flight, as Metropolitan Airport.
 The airfield was run by a small group of citizens who established a corporation.
 The airport was spread out on 80 acres, surrounded by trees and farmland.
 The airport was mostly used for general aviation, but also became popular with Hollywood stars of the era, and notably was the filming location of the iconic airport scene in the 1942 film Casablanca.
 Also notable were the scenes of the reckless flight (and other scenes) of Laurel and Hardy in the 1939 film The Flying Deuces.

 In 1942, after the United States entered World War II, the government purchased Metropolitan Airport and converted it into the Van Nuys Army Airfield.
 The Army also purchased an additional 163 acres of land to expand the runways and airfield.
 During the war, the airfield was used by the 4th Air Force, which stationed the 428th Fighter Squadron with Lockheed P-38 Lightning aircraft in 1943.
 In 1944, the 441st Army Air Forces Base Unit was added to train additional pilots for the P-38.
-Elsewhere on the airfield, the U.S. Navy and Lockheed Corporation created an aircraft modification facility known as the Navy Lockheed Plant, just one of several aerospace companies that would become established in the area.
+Elsewhere on the airfield, the U.S. Navy and Lockheed Corporation created an aircraft modification facility known as the Navy Lockheed Plant, just one of several aircraft companies that would become established in the area.

 In 1949, after the war, the City of Los Angeles purchased the airport from the War Assets Administration for $1, with the agreement that a California Air National Guard base continue to operate at the site.
 The name of the airport, which by then covered 400 acres, was changed to San Fernando Valley Airport.

 In the 1950s, the California Air National Guard based North American F-86 Sabre jets at the airport and built new permanent facilities.
 In 1957, the airport's name would change one last time to Van Nuys Airport.
 In 1959, the Sherman Way underpass was finished, allowing the main runway (16R/34L) to be extended to its current length of 8001 ft.
 By the end of the decade, Van Nuys was ranked as the 25th busiest airport in the nation in terms of operations, despite having no commercial air service.